pazel-io/react-form-challenge/README.md

 ### Requirements

 * Form can rehydrate from the current data saved in local storage.
+User can partially complete the form, leave the app and come back to complete the rest of the form.
 * Form page can be saved and viewed offline (e.g. in a browser).
 User can open the application even when they are offline and view the form page.
 * On form submission or value change, the form data should be validated.
 If validation fails, the form should not be submitted and the user should be notified.
 * On form submission, if the form data is valid, it should be saved in local storage and the user should be notified.